 Several particular aspects of the Town's financial operations positively influenced the total unrestricted governmental net position:

-Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 99.36%
+• Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 99.21%.
+The statewide average in fiscal year 2021 was 98.96%.

 The Town of Carolina Shores' Changes in Net Position

 Figure 3